 All kinds of dianthus thrive in light, fast-draining soil.
 Carnations, sweet William, and cottage pinks need fairly rich soil.
 Rock garden or alpine types require a gritty growing medium, with added lime if soil is acid.
 Avoid overwatering.
 Sow seeds of annual kinds in flats or directly in the garden.
 Propagate perennial kinds by cuttings made from tips of growing shoots, by division or layering, or from seed.
 Carnation and sweet William are subject to rust and fusarium wilt.

 From Europe and Asia.
-To 8–12 in. high, forming a loose mat to 1 ft. wide.
-Blossoms about 3/4 in. wide, with sharp-toothed petals, are borne at ends of forked flowering stems with short leaves.
+Grows to 8–12 in. high, forming a loose mat to 1 ft. wide.
+Blossoms, about 3/4 in. wide with sharp-toothed petals, are borne at ends of forked flowering stems with short leaves.
 Colors include white and light or dark rose to purple, spotted with lighter colors.
-Blooms in summer, in just a few weeks from seed. sometimes again in fall.
-Useful, showy ground or bank cover.
+Blooms in summer, in just a few weeks from seed; sometimes again in fall.
+Useful, showy ground- or bank cover.
 Can tolerate half-day shade.

 From northwest Africa and Southwest Asia.
 Actually a giant vetch, this cool-season bean is best known ...

 Perennial in Zones 13, 21–24, H1, H2; grown as an annual elsewhere.
 Delicate, airy mounds to 12&...

 Native from California to British Columbia.
 Two wild forms: one has coarse stems and sprawls 4–5...